ApoTheOne/Docker/PITCHME.md

 ---
 #### Overview
 - Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
-The use of Linux containers to deploy applications is called containerization.
+- The use of Linux containers to deploy applications is called containerization.

- - Diff between Virtual Machines and Docker containers |
+ - What is difference between Virtual Machines and Docker containers? |
 ---
 Containerization makes CI/CD seamless.
 For example: